Zelgadis87/rule-reactor/README.md

 But, most importantly you can set regular JavaScript break points in your rule conditions!
 If you have a complex condition, then break it into several functions while doing development.

+Note: Breakpoints will not be activated if the RuleReactor is created with the second argument `boost` set to true, because boosting re-writes rule conditions as more performant functions.

 To assist in unit testing rules, RuleReactor keeps track of the maximum number of potential matches found for a rule as well as how many times it was tested, activated, or fired.
 These statistics are printed to the console in the order just listed when the .run command completes if the trace level is set to 3.
 They are also available as data properties of a rule instance.